w3f/polkadot-spec/docs/chap-networking.md

 :::

-###### Definition -def-num- Publish addresses operation {#defn-auth-discovery-publish}
+###### Definition -def-num- Publishing addresses {#defn-auth-discovery-publish}
 :::definition

-For each authority node $i$ in the current authority set, the local node invokes a `put_value` operation that triggers a store operation into the DHT with the following format:
+For each authority node $i$ in the current authority set, the local node invokes a `put_value` operation that triggers the publishing operation into the DHT with the following format:

 $$
 \texttt{put\_value}{\left(\texttt{KademliaKey}_{i} , \texttt{Sig}_{AR}\right)}